humanitycodes/codelab/backend/env/README.md

 ### `CODELAB_FIREBASE_ADMIN_PRIVATE_KEY_JSON`

 A stringified version of the Firebase service account's private key.
-The value is usd by the backend to connect to Firebase and send messages to frontend users.
+The value is used by the backend to connect to Firebase and send messages to frontend users.
 The private key can be generated in a Firebase project by navigating to the Project Settings, clicking on the Service Accounts tab, and then pressing the "Generate new private key" button at the bottom of the page.